Britain's grooming gangs scandal, explained

 Many of the victims came from care homes.
 Some police officers referred to them as "slags", and to their abuse as a "lifestyle choice"; the issue was given a low priority.
 Prosecutors saw victims as poor witnesses.
 Social workers in Rotherham were often "overwhelmed", Jay found.
 Another inquiry found that Rotherham Council was "in denial".

-There is evidence that many officials feared being accused of racism.
-In 2004, a Channel 4 documentary about Asian men grooming girls in Bradford was postponed over fears that it could lead to race riots; Jay found that councillors had fretted that discussion of the issue could harm "community cohesion".
-Telford's inquiry also identified a "nervousness about race".
-Because a vast amount of evidence was ignored, there have been many claims of cover-ups.
+And then there's the issue of ethnicity.
+Early whistleblowers, including MP Ann Cryer, former police officer Maggie Oliver and journalists Andrew Norfolk and Julie Bindel, were dismissed as Islamophobic and racist and, in 2004, a Channel 4 documentary about Asian men grooming girls in Bradford was postponed over fears that it could lead to race riots.
+There is evidence that many officials feared being accused of racism: Jay found that councillors had fretted that discussion of the issue could harm "community cohesion"; Telford's inquiry also identified a "nervousness about race".
+A vast amount of evidence was ignored and there have been many claims of cover-ups.

 What is Starmer's role in the scandal?

 "Deeply complicit in the mass rapes."
-That’s how Elon Musk characterised Keir Starmer's role in the grooming scandal; but is this accurate?
+That's how Elon Musk characterised his role in the grooming scandal.
+But is this accurate?
 The short answer is an emphatic "no".

 As director of public prosecutions, Starmer headed the Crown Prosecution Service between 2008 and 2013, with overall responsibility for bringing criminal charges in England and Wales.
 Musk's claim appears to refer to a decision taken by a CPS lawyer in July 2009 to drop a child grooming case in Rochdale because the victim wasn't considered credible (despite her attacker's DNA being found on her underwear).
 The abuse continued after the case was dropped.